Independent · no software sales

 ¶ Symptoms & prescriptions

-Things I hear every week.
+Things I hear all the time.

 01